yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-logicprogramming.md

 f(x) \leq M(1-a)
 $$

+This is the core model construct which is used for almost all cases below.

 ### If logical(z) then  \\(f(x)= 0\\)

 Introduce a new binary variable \\(s\\) to represent the logical condition using the methods above, and then use the standard implication.